justinjiajia/bigdata_lab/spark_executor_allocation_on_EMR.md

-### Web UIs

-YARN resource manager Web UI.
+## YARN Resource Manager Web UI

 It shows that we logged in as hadoop.
-This is because we set `hadoop.http.staticuser.user` to `hadoop` in the EMR launch wizard before the cluster is spin off.
+This is because we set `hadoop.http.staticuser.user` to `hadoop` in the EMR launch wizard before the cluster is spin up.
 Otherwise, it will be shown as "logged in as: dr.who").

  <img width="1011" alt="image" src="https://github.com/justinjiajia/bigdata_lab/assets/8945640/acddf4d5-1bb4-407d-a0ff-3d3c5ac3060f">

 The cluster metrics section shows that there are 24 GB memory and 16 vCores.
 So, YARN sees 6 GB memory and 4 vCores per core instance.

-These are determined by YARN's configurations.
-We can find all effective configurations in the configuration tab (URL:`http://<primary-node-dns>:8088/conf`)
+All effective configurations can be found in the configuration tab (URL:`http://<primary-node-dns>:8088/conf`):

 <img width="150" alt="image" src="https://github.com/justinjiajia/bigdata_lab/assets/8945640/5d49060a-c976-4493-a809-b4a640b6f500">